Jan 21, 2022

 For example, you can create content based on keywords that surround your niche, rank these in the search engines, and send traffic to your site.
 You can create content that’s geared towards doing well on social media (like the Pinterest mention above).
 Or, you can create content that works to educate your visitors all about your products before they decide to buy.

-Creating a content strategy is a great way to establish a killer brand over the long-term while giving yourself a long-term source of traffic.
+With your online store now open, creating a content strategy is a great way to establish a killer brand over the long-term while giving yourself a long-term source of traffic.
 One way to do it is by starting a blog.

 If you’re not sure where to get started with your content strategy, then check out the following resources: